authless/authless/packages/authless-common/etc/tmp/common.api.md

     username?: string;
 }

+// Warnings were encountered during analysis:
-// @beta
+//
-export interface Xhr {
-    fromCache: boolean;
-    fromServiceWorker: boolean;
-    headers: Headers_2;
-    // Warning: (ae-incompatible-release-tags) The symbol "request" is marked as @beta, but its signature references "RequestContainer" which is marked as @alpha
-    request: RequestContainer | undefined;
+// src/mapper.ts:65:9 - (ae-forgotten-export) The symbol "ISerializedRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "SecurityDetails" needs to be exported by the entry point index.d.ts
+// src/mapper.ts:97:9 - (ae-forgotten-export) The symbol "ISerializedSecurityDetails" needs to be exported by the entry point index.d.ts

-    securityDetails: SecurityDetails | null;
-    status: number;
-    statusText: string;
-    text: string | undefined;
-    url: string;
-}
+// (No @packageDocumentation comment for this package)

 ```